axtk/tyler/usage.md

             .addEventListener('click', () => this.fire('button clicked'));
         // all subscriptions of this instance to the 'ready' event can now be removed this.off('ready');
-        // if it were necessary to unsubscribe a specific event handler,
+        // if it were necessary to unsubscribe a specific event handler from the component,
-        // the handler could be passed as a second argument },
+        // the handler could be passed as the second argument },
     render(message) {
         this.node.querySelector('.status').textContent = message;